SouravD-Me/Covid-19-Predictive-Analysis/README.md

 only our model outperforms several previous state-of-art experiments in overall sentiment accuracy comparison for similar tasks, but it also maintains a throughout performance stability among all the test cases when tested with several popular open-source text corpora.

+## Paper

+The paper explaining this dataset and the detailed experimental approach can be *downloaded* from [Springer Nature SharedIt](https://rdcu.be/chI8I) or [Evolutionary Intelligence](https://link.springer.com/content/pdf/10.1007/s12065-021-00598-7.pdf).